-There are a number of reasons why West Fork is the most popular trail on the Coconino National Forest.
+There are a number of reasons why West Fork is one of the most popular trail on the Coconino National Forest.
 You'll know some of them once you've strolled beside the pleasant little stream that ripples along the canyon floor and looked up, way up, at the dizzying cliffs that tower above it.
 You'll know even more if you come in the spring,when migrating songbirds decorate the trees with flashes of brilliance, or in the fall when pastel leaves float in clear reflecting pools under a canopy of solid color.
 You can even add to that list if you come in the winter, when icicles hang from red rock overhangs and snatches of snow persist in cool shadows.
 As a matter of fact, you'll probably find a new reason to be here every time you visit.

 As for the trail itself, it's an easy stroll, but you do have to cross the stream in a number of places.
 Usually, that involves negotiating a few strategically placed stepping stones or taking a couple of steps in shallow water.
 The trail is marked for the first three miles; however, many hikers continue beyond that.
 Eventually the pathway ends and you will be forced to hike in the stream bed as you continue into the Secret Mountain/Red Rocks Wilderness.
 If you choose to travel all 14 miles from one end of the canyon to the other, plan to do a lot of wading and boulder hopping, and even some swimming.